Learning to orgasm after faking it

 He was very understanding and even said it made him feel more confident because he was a virgin before me so now it's like we can start from the beginning.
 Except now it's like I have this mental block that prevents me from getting aroused.
 I don't have the slightest idea of where to start to fix this situation.
 I almost feel like I shouldn't have told him...

 Please, any words of wisdom?

-Easing orgasms for women offers many potential reasons for difficulty in reaching orgasm, such as worrying about not having an orgasm, being unable to focus on the sensations you’re feeling, and not wanting to ask your partner for too much.
-It sounds like you’ve felt a lot of pressure to climax lately, and perhaps fear that you won’t be able to.
-This could be distracting you from getting aroused and causing your mental block.
+It sounds like you’ve felt a lot of pressure to climax lately and perhaps fear that you won’t be able to.
+This pressure could be distracting you from getting aroused which may be causing your mental block.
 Try to relax and concentrate on what you’re doing with your boyfriend — the excitement, the sensations, the atmosphere — instead of what you expect to happen at the end.
 If you like something, don’t be afraid to tell him and ask for more.
 You might find that staying “in the moment” relieves some of your anxiety and allows you to have an extremely pleasurable experience, regardless of whether you end up having an orgasm or not.
-Climaxing doesn’t have to be the be all and end all of sex — getting there can be exciting, too!
+Climaxing doesn’t have to be the be-all and end-all of sex — because sometimes it's about the journey, not the destination!

 The Go Ask Alice!
 Orgasms archives contain a wealth of information and suggestions on how to achieve an orgasm, and ask your boyfriend if he would be willing to help you test out some new strategies.
 Just remember to have fun trying!

 Originally published Sep 06, 2013